H.R. 7058: Foreign Adversary AI Risk Assessment and Diplomacy Act

 H.R.
 7058 Common Questions

-No. Under the Foreign Adversary AI Risk Assessment and Diplomacy Act, each assessment must be unclassified and posted on a public State Department website, though a classified annex is allowed to protect sources and methods (SEC.
-3).
+Mostly public.
+H.R.
+7058 says the assessment has to be unclassified and posted on a State Department website, though a classified annex is allowed to protect sources and methods.

-Under H.R.
-7058, the reports go to the House Committee on Foreign Affairs and the Senate Committee on Foreign Relations, defined as the appropriate congressional committees (SEC.
-4).
+The reports would go to the House Committee on Foreign Affairs and the Senate Committee on Foreign Relations.

 Based on H.R.
 7058 bill text